 After graduating with Honors and a degree in Pure Mathematics, Susan took a job as a Radio Frequency Engineer with Alltel Telecommunications.
 She also completed her Private Pilot's Licence at Central Flying in Little Rock, Arkansas June 2009.
-After a few years in corporate world, she made the daring decision to leave her "day job" in the corporate world and devote herself to a full-time career in music.
+After a few years in corporate world, she made the daring decision to leave her "day job" and devote herself to a full-time career in music.
 After a few years of working her way up through local piano bars, shows in Branson, Missouri, and finally a lucrative house gig in Los Angeles, Susan made the move to Las Vegas in 2011 where her "calculated risk" (as she calls it) paid off, and her dream of success in the entertainment industry became a reality.

 - US Coast to Coast notable venues include Branson, Missouri, Los Angeles, CA, Las Vegas, NV, Washington DC, and many more